mindsdb/mindsdb_python_sdk/CONTRIBUTING.md

-# Contributing to Mindsdb Python SDK
+# Contributing to Mindsdb

 We love to receive contributions from the community and hear your opinions!
-We want to make contributing to this project as easily as it can be.
+We want to make contributing to Mindsdb as easily as it can be.

 # How can you help us?